General Fair Rules

 3. All threshed grain exhibits shall be grain that has been threshed since August 1st of the previous year.

-4. All possible diligence will be exercised to prevent loss or injury of animals and articles on exhibition, but it is hereby stipulated that the fair and rodeo board will be in no way responsible for loss or injury to any entry or person.
+4. All possible diligence will be exercised to prevent loss or injury of animals and articles on exhibition, but it is hereby stipulated that the Middle Park Fair & Rodeo Board will be in no way responsible for loss or injury to any entry or person.

 5. Exhibit Hall Premiums will be paid in cash.
 All other premiums will be paid by check according to the books only.
 Premium will be paid only to breeding, over and underweight livestock classes.
 No premiums will be paid to market classes.